Committee Kurrollu

 Committee Kurrollu is a 2024 Indian Telugu-language comedy drama film written and directed by debutant Yadhu Vamsi.

 Produced by Pink Elephant Pictures and Shree Radha Damodhar Studios, the film features Sandeep Saroj, Trinadh Varma, P. Sai Kumar, Goparaju Ramana, Raadhya and Yaswanth Pendyala in important roles alongside other ensemble cast.

-The film was released on 9 August 2024 to positive reviews from critics and emerged as a major commercial success at the box office.
+At the 72nd National Film Awards 2024, the film won the Best Telugu Feature Film, and Best Make-up.

 Plot

 In a peaceful East Godavari village, the harmony of a close-knit friend group is disrupted when a disagreement leads to an unexpected fallout, impacting their lives and the tranquility of their community.

 Production

 The film was extensively shot in Amalapuram and other parts of Andhra Pradesh.
 Filming was completed by late-April 2024.

 Music

 The film's soundtrack album and background score were composed by Anudeep Dev.